Privacy notice for Digital.govt.nz

-- the date and time the site was visited
+- the date and time you visited the site

 Use of statistical information

 The cookies do not collect personal information.
 You can disable them or clear them out of your web browser without affecting your ability to use the site.

 Records and disclosure statement

-Public records, official information and parliament
+Public records, official information and parliamentary processes

 Your emails and contributions to the site may constitute public records and be retained to the extent required by the Public Records Act 2005.
-DIA may also need to disclose those materials under the Official Information Act 1982 or to a Parliamentary Select Committee or parliament in response to a parliamentary question.
+DIA may also need to disclose those materials under the Official Information Act 1982 or to a Parliamentary Select Committee or in response to a parliamentary question.

-Correcting your personal information
+Access and correct your personal information